In the past 5 years there have been a plethora of startups popping up that offer an easy way to invest for the smaller investor.

 Based on your level of acceptable risk (conservative, moderate or aggressive) you’ll be given recommendations for portfolios.

-Stash's investments are mainly ETF index funds and they have 40+ pre-built investments that you can use to build your portfolio.
+Stash’s investments are mainly ETF index funds and they have 250+ETFs and stocks in pre-built investments that you can use to build your portfolio.

 In addition to their main 3 portfolios, there are an abundance of other investment options including funds focusing on large blue chip companies, small companies, environmentally friendly investments, technology, health care, banking, entertainment and more.